 The IPTO carries out an examination of distinctiveness, lawfulness and lack of deceptiveness.

 No search is carried out by the IPTO to determine whether prior registrations or applications exist for similar or identical trademarks.

-As from 1 July 2011 it is possible to file oppositions against Italian trademark applications filed as from 1 May 2011 as well as against International registrations designating Italy published in the Gazette of the World Intellectual Property Organization as from 1 July 2011.
+As of 1 July 2011 it is possible to file oppositions against Italian trademark applications filed as from 1 May 2011 as well as against International registrations designating Italy published in the Gazette of the World Intellectual Property Organization as from 1 May 2011.

-The certificate of registration is obtained 2 to 3 years after filing, if the application is not rejected.
+The certificate of registration is obtained 6 to 9 months after filing, if the application is not rejected or opposed.

 Rights Conferred by the Registration

 An Italian registration confers exclusive rights on the trademark in the entire Italian territory.